codota/tabnine-vscode/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/from-referrer/)
 # AI assistant for software developers

-## NOT for Tabnine Enterprise self-hosted customers
+## This extension is NOT for Tabnine Enterprise self-hosted customers.

-This extension is for all other Tabnine users, including **Tabnine Enterprise (SaaS)** customers.
+This extension is for Tabnine’s Starter (free), Pro and **Enterprise SaaS** users only.

-Tabine Enterprise (Self-Hosted) should use the Tabnine Enterprise extension in the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode-self-hosted-updater).
+Tabnine Enterprise users with the self-hosted setup should use the Tabnine Enterprise extension in the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode-self-hosted-updater).

-Learn more about Tabnine Enterprise and self hosting options [here](https://www.tabnine.com/enterprise?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace) or [Talk to a Tabnine Enterprise Expert](https://www.tabnine.com/?expert&utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)
+Learn more about **Tabnine Enterprise** and self hosting options [here](https://www.tabnine.com/enterprise?utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace), or talk to a [Tabnine Enterprise expert](https://www.tabnine.com/?expert&utm_source=ide_marketplace&utm_medium=organic&utm_campaign=vscode_marketplace)

 ## Code faster with AI code completions